Valentin-Peintner/Laravel-AllAbout-VenueApplication/README.md

 For the model of each migration, I have created functions related to the foreign keys of the respective tables.

-## Controller

-There is the VenueController.
-This controller contains the whole functionality of the CRUD Application.
-Down below, you find all the information about the functions and the blades.

 ## Routes

 The first two routes are simple and only return views when their URLs are accessed.
 The third to eighth routes are related to the VenueController.
 They define routes for showing, creating, storing, editing, updating, and deleting venue data.
 Specifically, they define GET and POST requests for index, create, store, show, edit, and update operations, respectively.
 Additionally, there is a DELETE request to delete a venue.

 The last route defines a GET request to return a JSON response for all venues in the application.

+## ApiVenueController - api.php

+It handles API requests related to venues.
+The ApiVenueController class provides a simple interface for retrieving venue data through an API endpoint.

+## Index function - api/venues

+Returns a JSON response containing a list of venues.
+The list is ordered by name and includes the country of each venue's address.

+## Show function - api/venues/{id}

+Returns a JSON response for a specific venue, identified by its id parameter.
+Before returning the response, the method validates the id parameter using Validator.
+If the validation fails, a JSON response containing the validation error messages and a status code of 404 is returned.

+If the validation succeeds, the method fetches the venue from the database, including its associated country, and returns a JSON response containing the venue data.

+## VenueController - web.php

+This controller contains the whole functionality of the CRUD Application.
+Down below, you find all the information about the functions and the blades.

 ## Index function